Regina Bunch

-Regina Petrey Bunch (born October 3, 1962) is an American Republican politician and educator who is a member of the Kentucky House of Representatives.
+Regina Petrey Bunch (born October 3, 1962) is an American Republican politician and educator who was a member of the Kentucky House of Representatives from 2012 to 2023.
+She retired from the house in 2022.

 Bunch was a special education teacher in the middle school and lives in Williamsburg, Kentucky.
 In 2011, she was elected to the Kentucky House of Representatives in a special election succeeding her husband Dewayne Bunch who was fatally injured while breaking up a student fight at the high school where he had taught.